Symbian9/qmapshack-doc-wiki/How to Save Your Work.md

 * in databases,
 * on the storage of your satnav device

 ###Backup of single project files###

 See here https://bitbucket.org/maproom/qmapshack/wiki/DocHandleGpxFiles for further details on the handling of GIS files.

 For both .gpx and .qms files, there is a 1:1 relation between project and file.
 This keeps backup procedures simple and straightforward, but leaves the responsibility to keep your data in sync if you roll back to a different version up to you.

 There is one important difference between .qms an .gpx files with regard to backup: The **.qms format** includes object history and **allows a roll back of changes** on a per object basis.
-This feature is not available in gpx files, because it would break the main purpose of gpx, its exchangability: there is simply no standard in the gpx definitions for rollback histories.
+This feature is not available in gpx files, because it would break the main purpose of gpx, it's exchangeability: there is simply no standard in the gpx definitions for rollback histories.
 So if you want to combine the andvantage of both worlds, save your work in a qms "master copy" (or in a database) and only produce gmx files for the sake of exchange.
-In the right-click context menue of the project, there is a "save as..." dialogue which allows you to switch between *.gpx and *.qms format for this purpose. ###Todo: not tested yet ###
+In the right-click context menu of the project, there is a "save as..." dialogue which allows you to switch between *.gpx and *.qms format for this purpose. ###Todo: not tested yet ###

+** *kiozen: Save as is the correct way to export to another format* **

 ###Backup of databases###

 Databases are, like qms files, a  QMapShack internal format not supposed to be disassembled by the causal end user.
 See here https://bitbucket.org/maproom/qmapshack/wiki/DocGisDatabase for more on databases.

 In a database, multiple projects are stored in one database file.
-So if you backup versions of this database, all the projects within will be restored in a consistend way, if you switch to an earlier version.
+So if you backup versions of this database, all the projects within will be restored in a consistent way, if you switch to an earlier version.
 This means on the other hand, that you cannot easily roll back selectively.
 To do so, you have to open both old and new version and manually copy selected content between them as desired.

 ###Data on mobile device###

+** *kiozen: Devices are not really meant as storage to save your work.
+In fact not everything written to an exported GPX file is written into the GPX file of a device as it would upset the device.
+This chapter is way too long.
+Too much chitchat about mightbes, wouldbes and commonplaces.* **

-See here https://bitbucket.org/maproom/qmapshack/wiki/DocGisDevices for further infos on device access.
+See here https://bitbucket.org/maproom/qmapshack/wiki/DocGisDevices for further information on device access.

 Backup of satnav device data is a complicated issue.
 While basically most modern devices are accessed as "USB mass storage", you can simply open them with any file manager (like an USB stick) and copy everything on the device to a save location.